 For the adventurous, there is a zipline where you can soar safely above the exhibits for an overhead view of an amazing variety of animals.

 Some restaurants and fish camps in Florida have alligators in captivity for visitors to take a look at up close and personal.
-One such is Clark's Fish Camp on Julington Creek in Mandarin.
-It's not only a great place to eat, but has a world class taxidermy exhibit.
+One such place is the Florida Key Lime Pie Company in Cocoa Beach.

 Sweetie the Alligator

 They have a pet gator named Sweetie who lives at Jungle Adventures in Christmas but spends weekends at the restaurant.

 LINKS TO WEBSITES OF PLACES IN THIS ARTICLE

 Everglades Alligator Farm